-Over the past few years we have helped many expats set up their business in Cebu: this is intended as a basic guide for those who wish to do it for themselves.
+Over the past few years we have helped well over an hundred expats set up their business in Cebu: this is intended as a basic guide for those who wish to do it for themselves.

 If, after reading this you wish us to do it for you, we would charge the following:

 - To set you up as a Sole Trader – 7,500p